alexjoverm/blog/source/_posts/How-I-made-a-Progressive-Web-App-out-of-my-Blog.md

   ...
 ```

 I think the names are pretty descriptive by themselves.
-Make sure at least you write the `name`, `short_name` and `icons` fields.
+Make sure at least you add the `name`, `short_name` and `icons` fields.

 Some other fields you may be interested in, are [`start_url`](https://developer.mozilla.org/es/docs/Web/Manifest#start_urlhttps://developer.mozilla.org/es/docs/Web/Manifest#start_url) and [`scope`](https://developer.mozilla.org/es/docs/Web/Manifest#scope).

-As per the **icons**, you need to create it in several sizes.
+As per the **icons**, you need to generate them in several sizes.
 For that I've used [this Web App Manifest generator](https://app-manifest.firebaseapp.com/), which also helps you creating the `manifest.json` file.
-I've downloaded the zip file from that web, unzip it and moved the files to where they belong.
+I've downloaded the zip file from that web, unzipped it and moved the files to where they belong.
 Then updated the `src` property of the `icons` array as needed.

 Finally, you must include it with a `meta` tag in the [head of the HTML](https://github.com/alexjoverm/blog/blob/master/themes/beautiful-hexo/layout/partial/head.jade) (you'll see my examples are in Jade/Pug, but I'll write it here in pure HTML):